đ Help Centre

 Code of Ethics & Safety

-- No sales â this is for rehoming, not profit.
+- No sales â this is rehoming, not profit.

-- Welfare first â every decision should prioritise the dogâs needs.
+- Welfare first â every decision prioritises the dogâs needs.

 What if I see a problem?